 Several identical observation templates can be attached after the acquisition template (VIRCAM_img_acq_tile).
-Each template can have a different filter, and the corresponding choice of DIT and/or NDIT.
-However, it is recommended to add separate templates for the different filters in an OB and to use the multiple filter per template option only in well justified cases.
+Each template can have a different filter, and the corresponding choice of DIT and/or NDIT facilitating the requirement mentioned abve to have only one filter per template.